-Kailyn Lowry Posts Mysterious Plane Footage As ‘Back Together’ Pic With Chris Lopez Enrages Instagram
+Kailyn Lowry Posts Super-Mysterious Plane Footage

 Given that Kailyn gave no indication of where she was going or why, the footage was, indeed, a little mysterious.
 The star mentioned her podcast in her image, but no further information was offered.

 Meanwhile, Kailyn’s Instagram has been generating some anger.
 Earlier today, Kailyn took to the platform with a picture of the weekend’s festivities.
-Her photo showing son Lux enjoying his special day in the presence of a crowd that included his father Chris Lopez was accompanied by an exciting caption: it suggested that a relationship reunion might be on the cards.
+Her photo showing son Lux enjoying his special day in the presence of a crowd that included his father Chris Lopez was accompanied by an exciting caption.
+It suggested that a relationship reunion might be on the cards.

-Fans were encouraged to head to Kailyn’s bio, although it looks like them landing on an OK! article with photos from the party has generated mass anger.
+Fans were encouraged to head to Kailyn’s bio, although it looks like the users landing on an OK! article with photos from the party has generated mass anger.
 The beginning of the storm was documented by The Inquisitr, but it appears to have progressed.

 As The Inquisitr reported, an angry comment telling others not to follow the link with suggestions that Kailyn and Chris were only together for the party quickly shot up to be the most upvoted one.
-Over 198 fans liked it.
+More than 198 fans liked it.

-The thought seemed echoed by many other fans.
+The thought seemed to be echoed by many other fans.

 “Why post back together if it’s only for Lux Bday party,” one fan asked with over 42 users agreeing.